jnware7/Smile/README.md

 ## Welcome to Smile!
-Smile is a social network that allows users to share and like quotes.
+Smile is a social network built with Node.js using a Postrgres database that allows users to collect, like and share quotes.

 To start the app you'll need to install a few things and initialize the database.
 Lets start with the app itself which is located at:
 $ git clone https://github.com/jnware7/Smile.git